sparkflows/sparkflows-docs/docs/aws/emr-livy/livy-job.rst

 EMR LIVY JOB SUBMISSION
 ===============

-You have Created Livy Connection in earlier step, Now you can use that Connection to submit the Job on Livy.
+You have Created Apache Livy Connection in earlier step, Now you can use that Connection to submit the Job on Livy.

 Below are steps: